 Note: You can also set up Discord notifications with Facebook Gaming.
 This will alert your following whenever you go Live.

 What Are Discord Roles?

 Discord roles allow some people on the server added permissions for example the ability to promote of kick users, or access to otherwise hidden channels.
 Examples of common roles are mods, subscribers, followers, and more.

 If you have found a unique name for your following or subscribers, carry it over to your Discord.
-You can customize the colors of each role to match your brand’s color scheme.
+You can customize the colors of each role to match the color scheme of your stream brand.
 Being consistent across platforms allows created continuity in your community.
-For help on personalizing your stream channel, read our guide, How to Build Your Personal Brand as a Streamer.

 How to Make Discord Channels